-- 95 2014), (1) weather records, including qualitative descriptions (such as sunny, cloudy, rainy) and quantitative observation (such as the infiltration depth of each precipitation event in Yu Xue Fen Cun); (2) meteorological disaster records, such as floods, droughts and their impacts on agriculture and society; (3) phenological records, such as the flowering date of plants, the migration date of birds; (4) records relating to the characteristics of regional climate, such as cropping system, distribution range of specific crops and fruits, the southern boundary of snowfall and the southern boundary of river freezing.
-As one kind - 100 of private documents, the diary contains records of personal experiences of meteorological conditions additionally, which record authors' subjective feelings about the weather (such as warm and cold).
+3 Extraction of historical climatic information and the reconstruction of weather and climate ter records, such as floods, droughts, and their impacts on agriculture and society; (3) phenological records, such as the flowering date of plants, the migration date of birds; and (4) records relating to the characteristics of regional climate, such as cropping system, distribution range of specific crops and fruits, the southern boundary of snowfall, and the southern boundary of river freezing.
+As one kind of private document, the diary contains records of personal experiences of meteorological conditions additionally, which record authors' subjective feelings about the weather (such as warm and cold).
 All the records relating to weather and climate in Yunshan Diary were excerpted based on a comprehensive read.
 In addition, the time and location of each weather or climatic event were recorded.